 The Kalahari lions are unique with their black-maned appearance.
 The Kalahari is home to a large number of predators.
 The most common predators are lions, cheetahs, leopards, and hyenas.
 There are two species of hyena in the park.
 The well known spotted hyena, along with the very nocturnal brown hyena.
 Along the riverbeds are large Acacia trees.
 These trees are the perfect habitat for breeding raptors and resting predators.

 The rainy season brings a well-deserved relief from the semi-desert heat.
 It is common to see large herds of antelopes during this season.
 The best way of viewing animals in the Kalahari is to take it slow and focus on some watering holes.

 Day 2,3,4,5: Kgalagadi Transfrontier – Kgalagadi Lodge (Camping) B.L.D

 |DEPARTS FROM:||Upington - Northern Cape|

 Upington – Kgalagadi – Kgalagadi Lodge

-We will collect our clients from at 9:00 am from Letsatsi Guesthouse in Upington.
+We will collect our clients at 9:00 am from Letsatsi Guesthouse in Upington.
 After a meet and greet and a short briefing, we load our luggage and begin our journey towards the Kgalagadi Transfrontier Park.
-The first trip will take approximately 3 hours and well in time for lunch on route.
-After a scrumptious meal, we will visit the local Komani San community.
-This visit will be a great insight to how the communities existed within the vast semi-desert of the Kalahari.
+The first trip will take approximately 3 hours and be well in time for lunch on route.
+After a delicious meal, we will visit the local Komani San community.
+This visit will be a great insight into how the communities existed within the vast semi-desert of the Kalahari.